-For anyone that knows me, they know that I am a chatty gal.
+For anyone that knows me, they know I’m a chatty gal.
 I engage in conversations with others and I usually ask a lot of questions.
 I don’t ask questions to make others feel like they’re sitting in a job interview.
 I ask questions, being mindful, of course of privacy, to engage with the other person.
-Asking questions shows that you are interested, it also shows that you think the person is interesting, and your conversation isn’t based solely on you!
-For the most part, asking questions has resulted, for me, in learning new things, and great conversation.

 So how did I become such a curious, question asker?